Originally published: 25 March 2026

 Warehousing and logistics

-Outdoor and groundworks
+Outdoor work and groundworks

-Does footwear style affect safety rating?
+Does footwear style affect the safety rating?

 - S3 safety boots